VonKavalier/radioshell/README.md

 Otherwise, mpv will throw an error.

+## Tips

-**Little tip :** You don't have to write the complete name of the radio when playing it.
+- You don't have to write the complete name of the radio when playing it.
 It's made with a grep so you just need few letters actually :)
+- Commands can be called with only the first letter.
+For example if you want the list, instead of typing `list`, you can only type`l`

 ## Other